ampaire/Ultimate-Ninja/README.md

 ## Design and thinking
-This is a turn based role play game.
-The objective of this game is to give players a chance to enjoy a fun but also leveling game to give them a feel of progression and at the same time challenge as they fight the different characters dubbed as enemies.
+Ultimate Ninja is a turn based role play game.
+The objective of this game is not only to give players a chance to enjoy playing for fun but also levelling the game to give them a feel of progression and at the same time challenge as they fight the different characters dubbed as enemies.

 This is how I designed my game:
 - In the first two days, I had a lot of ideas for a game in my mind.
 I thought of creating this cool 3D game with characters fighting but I ended up creating a game where there are two game characters on one side fighting enemies on the other side.